kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, update the PDB to remove the field.
+Yes, update the PDB to remove the field or set to `false`.

 ###### What happens if we reenable the feature if it was previously rolled back?

-It will be enabled again, there should not be any disruptions.
+The group-based logic will be re-enabled on the next eviction which uses the PDB.

 ###### Are there any tests for feature enablement/disablement?